james-2142/pdf2kmz/README.md

 The auto-clipping feature `-c` tries to find the outer gridlines of the map and use that to clip.
 It works well with the Vicmap and NSW e-Topo products, and may work with other maps.
 Clip using the neatline (if available) if this doesn't work.

 The Vicmap neatline aligns with the outer gridlines, so works very well at removing whitespace and legends.
-The neatline for the NSW Se-Topo does not align with the gridlines, and sits well outside, and isn't suitable for clipping.
+The neatline for the NSW e-Topo does not align with the gridlines, and sits well outside, and isn't suitable for clipping.
 Use the auto-clipping option or specify one of the alternatives.

 Not all errors are handled gracefully at this stage.